AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/configuration-variables.md

 >[!NOTE]
 >
->AppMeasurement requires that all configuration variables are set before the initial call to the track function, `t()`.
+>[!DNL AppMeasurement] requires that all configuration variables are set before the initial call to the track function, `t()`.
 If configuration variables are set after the call to `t()`, unexpected results may occur.
 To ensure proper data collection, all configuration variables must be above the `doPlugins` function.

 ## s.account {#concept_685A5C832A6C40619ACB5920925785DC}